Onager: Subspecies

-Five widely recognized subspecies of the onager include:
+Six subspecies of the onager are widely accepted:

-A sixth possible subspecies, the Gobi khulan (E. h. luteus, also called the chigetai or dziggetai) has been proposed, but may be synonymous with E. h. hemionus.
+A seventh possible subspecies, the Gobi khulan (E. h. luteus, also called the chigetai or dziggetai) has been proposed, but may be synonymous with E. h. hemionus.

 Debates over the taxonomic identity of the onager occurred until 1980.
-As of 2025, four living subspecies and one extinct subspecies of the Asiatic wild ass have been recognized.
+As of 2025, four living subspecies and two extinct subspecies of the Asiatic wild ass have been accepted.
 The Persian onager was formerly known as Equus onager, as it was thought to be a distinct species.

 Characteristics

-Onagers are the most horse-like of wild asses.
-They are short-legged compared to horses, and their coloring varies depending on the season.
-They are generally reddish-brown in color during the summer, becoming yellowish-brown or grayish-brown in the winter.
-They have a black stripe bordered in white that extends down the middle of the back.
-The belly, the rump, and the muzzle are white in most onagers, except for the Mongolian wild ass that has a broad black dorsal stripe bordered with white.

-Onagers are larger than donkeys at about 200 to 260 kg in size and 2.1 to 2.5 m in head-body length.
+The onager is generally reddish-brown during the summer, becoming yellowish-brown or greyish-brown in the winter.
+It has a black stripe bordered in white that extends down the middle of the back.
+The belly, the rump, and the muzzle are white, except for the Mongolian wild ass that has a broad black dorsal stripe bordered with white.
+It is about 200 to 260 kg in size and 2.1 to 2.5 m in head-body length.
 Male onagers are usually larger than females.